 Take the remaining coriander and green chillies and grind in the mini chopper, remove into a small bowl. (or finely slice the coriander and green chillies).

-Sieve both flours into a bowl, add the salt, turmeric and chillie powder, and mix in.
+Sieve flours into a bowl, add the salt, turmeric and chillie powder, and mix in.

-Heat the oil to ‘hot’ in a karahi or wok.
-(The trick to get the crispiness of the bhajias is to fry in hot oil and not medium hot oil; the potato will cook through as the slices are quite thin).
+Heat the oil to ‘hot’ in a karahi or wok. (for bhajias to be crisp, fry in hot oil and not medium hot oil).

-Remove two handfuls of potato slices from the water and put in a bowl, add 1 tbs of the chillie and coriander paste, apply to the slices, sprinkle with 4 tbs of the mixed flours, add 1 TABLESPOON OF COLD WATER, and with your hands roughly coat potato slices with flavoured flour mixture.
+Remove half of the potato slices from the water and put in a bowl, add 1 tbs of the chillie and coriander paste, apply to the slices, sprinkle with 4 tbs of the mixed flours, add 1 TABLESPOON OF COLD WATER, using your hands roughly coat potato slices with flavoured flour mixture.

 Gently drop coated potato slices one or two at a time into the heated oil, let fry for 2 mins, then turn over and fry for a further 2 mins, remove onto a kitchen towel using a slotted spoon.